-Students living off-campus are not able to receive mail/packages through the University's Mailing Services.
+Students living off-campus are not able to receive mail and packages through the University's Mailing Services.
 All mail and packages must be delivered to your off-campus address.

-As a courtesy, we will accept your mail/packages for the first two weeks of the semester.
-After that, all mail and packages will be forwarded if possible, or returned to sender if it cannot be forwarded.
+- As a courtesy, we will accept your mail and packages for the first two weeks of the semester. - After that period, all mail and packages will be forwarded to your local address, if possible. - If they cannot be forwarded, they will be returned to the sender.